 For the ultimate rum experience get yourself down to the heart of the historic Albert Dock and seek out the famous Smugglers Cove.
 Crowned the UK’s best rum bar in 2016 by Imbibe Drinks List of the Year, this swashbuckling bar is renowned for its amazing selection of rums.

 The 19th century listed building, formerly a spice warehouse, is home to a total of 151 premium and rare assortments of rum including spiced, white, gold, dark and overproof.

-Its stocks one of the world’s rarest rums, the Appleton Estate Jamaica Independence Reserve Rum which is 50 years old and limited to just 800 bottles worldwide.
+It stocks one of the world’s rarest rums, the Appleton Estate Jamaica Independence Reserve Rum, which is 50 years old and limited to just 800 bottles worldwide.
 However, a shot of this will set you back a whopping £110, so maybe only for very special occasions!

 Time flies when you’re having rum!

 Feeling a bit peckish after all of that rum?
 Check out our foodies guide to the best Bold Street has to offer.
-If you have any more suggestions or thoughts on our favourite spots, please let us know in the comments.
+If you have any more suggestions or thoughts on our favourite Liverpool rum bars, please let us know in the comments.